antlmao1337/Meowtils-BetterAC/README.md

 ## Notes

-- This is still a work in progress, I will be pushing updates for legit scaffold, scaffold, NoSlow and autoblock at some point whenever I get the time to do it.
+- This is still a work in progress, I will be pushing updates for legit scaffold, scaffold, NoSlow and autoblock at some point, Aim Snap is practically useless right now as it false flags pretty frequently.
 - This is a client-side heuristic tool; it does not enforce punishments on a server.
 - Packet visibility, latency, entity behavior, and server implementations can produce false positives or false negatives.
 - Flags should be treated as indicators for review, not definitive proof of cheating.